-- On-site monthly and annual inspections, training meetings, ad-hoc site visits, site audits, and ramp walks: - Seasonal training sessions emphasizing the expectations for an upcoming dry or rainy season; - Refresher training sessions conducted by the P&EAD facilities for high-risk activities, as needed; and - Pre-bid, pre-construction, and ongoing project progress meetings for construction sites.
+- Onsite monthly and annual inspections, training meetings, ad-hoc site visits, site audits, and ramp walks - Seasonal training sessions emphasizing the expectations for an upcoming dry or rainy season - Refresher training sessions conducted by the EAD facilities for high-risk activities, as needed - Pre-bid, pre-construction, and ongoing project progress meetings for construction sites

 Training for construction site contractors is described in Section 5.7.
-Both the Tenant Safety Committee and the Lindbergh Airline Managers Council meet monthly to discuss a variety of operational issues, and the Authority P&EAD makes use of these meetings to provide training and information about storm water management.
-The annual site inspection, site audits, and monthly ramp walks and inspections also provide opportunities for P&EAD staff to provide training and educational materials to tenants.
-Topics of education include storm water laws, regulations, permits, the SWMP, BMPs, NSWDs and illicit discharges including over-irrigation, general urban runoff concepts, Authority rules and regulations, materials and waste storage and proper disposal, and storm water pollution prevention.
+Both the Tenant Safety Committee and the Lindbergh Airline Managers Council meet monthly to discuss a variety of operational issues, and the Authority EAD makes use of these meetings to provide training and information about storm water management.
+The annual site inspection, site audits, and monthly ramp walks and inspections also provide opportunities for EAD staff to provide training and educational materials to tenants.
+Topics of education include storm water laws, regulations, permits, the SWMP, BMPs, general urban runoff concepts, Authority rules and regulations, materials and waste storage and proper disposal, and storm water pollution prevention.
 Tenant training also focuses on proper BMP implementation for high-risk activities, such as fueling and hazardous waste storage.
-Authorized NSWDs and methods to control them (as described in Section 3.0) are also covered in training.
+Authorized non-storm water discharges and methods to control them (as described in Section 3.0) are also covered in training.